fastify/fastify-dx/packages/fastify-dx-react/README.md

 That'll get you a starter boilerplate to work with, with all configuration files, a pages/ folder with some demo routes demonstrating all of the features covered in this README, and also some opinionated essentials included:

 - [UnoCSS](https://github.com/unocss/unocss), which supports all [Tailwind utilities](https://uno.antfu.me/) and many other goodies through its [default preset](https://github.com/unocss/unocss/tree/main/packages/preset-uno) .
 UnoCSS is an innovative and already widely used CSS engine created by [Anthony Fu](https://antfu.me/), up to 20x than Tailwind JIT and Windi CSS.
-- [Zustand](https://github.com/pmndrs/zustand), with a global and SSR-ready store hooked into the [base component]().
-Zustand is a minimal state management library created by [Daishi Kato](https://blog.axlight.com/).
-Use the `store.js` file to define your initial store shape.
-Note that this file can be safely removed.
+- [Valtio](https://github.com/pmndrs/valtio), with a global and SSR-ready store hooked into the [base component]().
+Valtio is a minimal state management library created by [Daishi Kato](https://blog.axlight.com/).
+It uses a Proxy to deliver simple and idiomatic state access and operations.

 The full [starter boilerplate]() has the following structure:

 ```
 ├── pages/
+│    ├── index.jsx
 │    ├── client-only.jsx
 │    ├── server-only.jsx
 │    ├── streaming.jsx